 Relax and reconnect with Mother Nature

-Vermonters have a long tradition of respect for the land and are committed to preserving and sharing their appreciation of this environment.
-Two centuries of agricultural traditions have created open, working landscapes amid a backdrop of mountains, whose ridgeline is the course of the nation’s first through-hiking trail, the Long Trail.
+Vermonters have a long tradition of respect for the land and are committed to preserving and sharing their appreciation of the environment.
+Two centuries of agricultural traditions have created open, working landscapes amid a backdrop of mountains, whose ridgeline is the course of the Long Trail, the nation’s first through-hiking long-distance trail.

 As mountain ranges go, the Green Mountains are very old and have been sculpted to their present form during several ice ages.
-The state stones – granite, marble and slate, as well as the state mineral, talc – continue to be mined.
-Vermont has more than 220 mountains exceeding 2,000 feet in elevation, with Mount Mansfield the highest, at 4,395.3 feet.
+The state stones – granite, marble and slate – as well as the state mineral, talc, continue to be mined.
+Vermont has more than 220 mountains exceeding 600 meters in elevation, with Mount Mansfield the highest, at 1340 meters.
 The mountainous areas of the state are primarily forested.
-In fact, although Vermont’s 251 towns were virtually clear-cut of timber during the late 19th century, more than 75 percent of the state's total land area is now forested.
+In fact, although Vermont’s 251 towns were virtually clear-cut of timber during the late 19th century, more than 75 percent of the state's land area is now forested.

-Beneath the mountains and rolling hills are fertile valleys that support extensive dairy, crop, vegetable, and fruit production, along with horses, cattle, goats and the occasional emu.
-Vermont has long been in the vanguard for local food, farm-to-plate restaurants, fine artisan cheese-makers and farmer’s markets – and has the most craft breweries per capita of any state in the U.S. In recent years, numerous vineyards and several distinctive distillers have been established.
+Beneath the mountains and rolling hills are fertile valleys that support extensive dairy, crop, vegetable and fruit production, along with horses, cattle, goats and the occasional emu.
+Vermont, which has long been in the vanguard for local food, farm-to-plate restaurants, fine artisan cheese-makers and farmer’s markets, has the most craft breweries per capita of any state in the USA.
+In recent years, numerous vineyards and several distinctive distillers have been established.